 - Instant notifications if harmful activity is detected.

 - Virus tracking (if detected) to evaluate how it is spreading through systems.

-Although an IDS increases visibility, it has drawbacks.
-Since it simply notifies you of activity, organizations must be proactive in ridding systems of threats and damages and must quickly respond to these notifications.
+Although an IDS increases your awareness of potential threats, it does have some drawbacks.
+Though it sends notifications, you must be proactive in manually ridding systems of threats and damages and must quickly respond to these notifications.
 This requires time, effort and knowledge from your staff.

 Pros and Cons of IPS

 An IPS increases network control and system activity with minimal effort on your part.
-It is designed to catch and block malicious activity to prevent damage from occurring by reacting to threats.
+It is designed to catch malicious activity similar to an IDS, but also prevents damage from occurring by reacting to threats.
 This takes the responsibility to react away from you.